iArcadia/ctrnf-sheet/README.md

 ## Usage on a local web server

-- Download or clone this repository in the corresponding directory.
+- [Download](https://github.com/iArcadia/ctrnf-sheet/releases/latest) the sources or clone this repository in the corresponding directory.
 - Update composer packages.
    - `composer update`
 - Update npm packages.